arkon108/book-reviews/summaries/004-peopleware.md

 > The people on your staff will know if they’re being bamboozled.
 If you say the product absolutely has to be out the door by some arbitrary date, they will ask, “Why?
 Will the universe grind to a halt if we’re late?
 Will the company fold?
 Will the nation slide into the sea?
 Will Western Civilization break down?”<br><br>In the typical phony deadline spiel, the manager announces that the work must be done on such and such a date.
 The date mentioned is impossible to meet, and everyone knows it.
 The effort will certainly slip (so much for the idea that the deadline is absolute).
 The work has been defined in such a way that success is impossible....The boss believes they won’t do a stroke of work except under duress.
 Don’t expect a jelled team on that project.

-**Clique control** - the higher up the organizational chart, the less of jelled teams there are, they only exist on the bottom, where the actual work is being done, but too often insecure managers try to break up the teams they percieve as _cliques_
+**Clique control** - the higher up the organizational chart, the less of jelled teams there are, they only exist on the bottom, where the actual work is being done, but too often insecure managers try to break up the teams they perceive as _cliques_

 > Most organizations don’t set out consciously to kill teams.
 They just act that way.